KillianCoulange/QRCodeChallenge/README.md

 ### Useful resources

-- [Collapse margin](https://www.alsacreations.com/article/lire/629-fusion-des-marges.html) - This helped me for resolve a proble of margin on my div.
+- [Collapse margin](https://www.alsacreations.com/article/lire/629-fusion-des-marges.html) - This helped me to resolve a proble of margin on my div.

 ## Author